 9. Do it!

-Last week, I hosted my first in-person training seminar with an audience of 5 local business owners.
-The “Selling On Your Web Site Bootcamp” covered
+When I hosted my first in-person training seminar with an audience of 5 local business owners, the “Selling On Your Web Site Bootcamp” covered

 - writing Web pages that educate & persuade (ultimately selling your offering),